mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Pneumonia Average (8+) 1D 1D weeks Regina Flu Routine (6+) 1D-2 1D days

-FALLING A Traveller who falls on a 1-gravity world suffers 1D damage for every two metres they fall.
-High- or low- gravity worlds (see Gravity) will increase or decrease the damage by 1D for every four metres fallen.
+FALLING A Traveller who falls on a 1-gravity world suffers 1D damage for every two meters they fall.
+High- or low- gravity worlds (see Gravity) will increase or decrease the damage by 1D for every four meters fallen.
 A Traveller who make a successful Athletics check

-can reduce the distance fallen for the purposes of calculating damage by a number of metres equal to the Effect of their check.
+can reduce the distance fallen for the purposes of calculating damage by a number of meters equal to the Effect of their check.

 Armor does not protect against damage sustained from falling.